openaps/AndroidAPSdocs/docs/EN/SettingUpAaps/CompletingTheObjectives.md

 Enable [Autosens](../DailyLifeWithAaps/KeyAapsFeatures.md) over a period of 7 days and watch [**Overview**'s graph white line](../DailyLifeWithAaps/AapsScreens.md#section-g---additional-graphs) showing your insulin sensitivity rising or falling due to exercise or hormones etc. Keep an eye on the OpenAPS report tab which shows **AAPS** adjusting the sensitivity, basals and targets accordingly.

+This is a good time to review your settings for [Sensitivity Detection](../SettingUpAaps/ConfigBuilder.md#sensitivity-detection).
+You can view your sensitivity on the homescreen in an [additional graph](../DailyLifeWithAaps/AapsScreens.md#section-g---additional-graphs).

 Additionally, you can use [Autotune](https://openaps.readthedocs.io/en/latest/docs/Customize-Iterate/autotune.html) as a one off to check your basals remain accurate or do a traditional basal test.

 ## Objective 9: Enabling additional oref1 features for daytime use, such as super micro bolus (SMB)